 Similarly, duplicating tags, cities, and countries on all shard is not a problem, because this data is quite small and static.

 We envision a number of test scenarios to evaluate the performance of the sharded model described above.
 In particular we are interested in comparisons to a non-sharded setup and in how performance properties change as the number of shards grows.
 The scenario we will focus on here is to look at how read performance scales as we split the dataset across an increasing number of ever-smaller shards.

-We would like to stress that we just borrow the data model, data generator and queries from LDBC Social Network Benchmark, but the goals and methodology of our test executions are different.
+We would like to stress that we just borrow the data model, data generator, and queries from LDBC Social Network dataset, but the goals and methodology of our test executions are different.

 The Fabric Cypher implementation of these queries can be found here.

 In future posts, we hope to share results from more of the queries as well as from other interesting test scenarios.

 Our dataset is generated using the LDBC SNB data generator at scale factor (SF) 1000.
 It contains roughly 2.7 billion nodes.
 The csv files created by the data generator weigh in at about 1TB.